Small Group Tours? The Definitive Guide

 Why Join A Small Group Tour?

-Odyssey Traveller specialises in crafting unforgettable experiences for senior or mature-aged travellers, providing adventure and educational programs to small groups since 1983.
+Odyssey Traveller specialises in crafting unforgettable experiences for senior or mature-aged travellers, couples and singles providing adventure and educational programs to small groups since 1983.
 A “small group” for Odyssey is typically up to 12 travellers, after the pandemic and the introduction of our peace of mind travel program, but we’ve experienced running a tour with as few as four people.
 This is a comfortable alternative to big-bus tours for a large tour group offered by many a tour company.

 In this article, we will look at the advantages of joining a small group tour, with discussions regarding travelling, “authenticity” in tourism, and Odyssey Traveller’s own experiences of when you join a tour, and for us, running organised tours with tour leader (group leader) and tour guide when required what the experience should be like.

 Why even travel?